Tax Implications for the Education Award

 The Trust DOES NOT withhold taxes from your education award or interest payments.
 If your education award and interest payments total more than $600 in a calendar year, in January of the following year, CNCS will send you an IRS Form 1099 to be used in preparing your income tax return.
 The total sum of interest payments and the Segal AmeriCorps Education Award payments for that calendar year will be listed together on the 1099 form.

 You are responsible for any income taxes owed on any AmeriCorps living allowances you receive.
 The living allowance amount received in a calendar year is subject to income taxes for that calendar year.
-For example, if you receive a portion living allowance in 2010 and the rest in year 2011, the portion received in 2010 is subject to 2010 income taxes, and the portion received in 2011 is subject to 2011 income taxes.
+For example, if you receive a portion of your living allowance in 2014 and the rest in year 2015, the portion received in 2014 is subject to 2014 income taxes, and the portion received in 2015 is subject to 2015 income taxes.

 After the calendar year in which you earned any living allowance, your AmeriCorps project will send you a W-2 form indicating the amount of the allowance you earned in that year.
 Most AmeriCorps State and National members receive their W-2s from their sponsoring organizations.
 VISTA and AmeriCorps NCCC members receive their W-2 forms from CNCS.

 IRS Publication 970, Tax Benefits for Education explains tax benefits that may be available to taxpayers who are paying for their higher educational expenses or repaying student loans.
 AmeriCorps members who have used their education awards and have had interest payments made on their behalf, may be eligible for these deductions.